Self-Similar Fractals and Arithmetic Dynamics: Quasi-fractal conjecture

-Conjecture 0.5 is a more sophisticated version of our previous conjecture which also absorbs Andre-Oort conjecture into the fractal formalism.
-This version utilizes the concept of quasi-fractals. \begin{defn} Let $X$ be an algebraic variety and let $Y_i\hookrightarrow X\times X$ for $ i=1$ to $n$ denote correspondences on $X$ where $\pi_1$ and $\pi_2$ are projection to the first and second factor in $X\times X$ which are finite and surjective when restricted on the image of each $Y_i$ in $X\times X$ for $ i=1$ to $n$.
-A subset $F\subseteq X$ is called a quasi-fractal with respect to $Y_1,...,Y_n$ if $F$ is union of its images under the action of correspondences $Y_1,...,Y_n$,
+Conjecture 6.1 is a more sophisticated version of our previous conjecture, which implies fractal conjecture also absorbs Andre-Oort conjecture into the fractal formalism.
+This version utilizes the concept of quasi-fractals. \begin{defn} Let $V$ be an algebraic variety and let $Y_i\hookrightarrow V\times V$ for $ i=1$ to $n$ denote correspondences on $V$ where $\pi_1$ and $\pi_2$ are projection to the first and second factor in $V\times V$ which are finite and surjective when restricted on the image of each $Y_i$ in $V\times V$ for $ i=1$ to $n$.
+A subset $F\subseteq V(\bar K)$ is called a quasi-fractal with respect to $Y_1,...,Y_n$ if $F$ is invariant under the action of correspondences $Y_1,...,Y_n$. \end{defn}